Make withdrawals without running out of money

 The 4% rule

 If you want your savings to last for 30 years or more, consider withdrawing no more than 4% of your balance in the first year of retirement.
 After the first year, you might choose to increase your annual withdrawal by the rate of inflation.
-That way your spending power should have a good chance keep up with the rising cost of living.
+That way your spending power should have a good chance of keeping up with the rising cost of living.

 The 4% rule applies even if you use part of your retirement savings to purchase an annuity.
 Simply apply the rule to the remaining balance in your retirement plan or IRA.